maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 >
 > * How many 'somehere' and 'something' do you deal with in a typical research project?
 > * How many research projects do you typically deal with per year, and are the 'somewhere' and 'something' the same everytime?
 > * Do you think you are doing good well in terms of the above data management steps?
-Do you have enough knowledge (including amongst colleagues) and enough support (e.g., tools) to do this right?
+Do you have enough knowledge (including amongst colleagues) and enough support (e.g., tools, data stewards within University/Institute) to do this right?

 ## 1. Goal